rchildree/furman/README.md

     end: 2026-07-03
     name: Independence Day break
 ```

+`final_exam` is optional and sits outside the ordered `topics` list, so it can fall after the last day of instruction without creating a class meeting.
+When supplied, its date and time appear in a highlighted exam card at the end of the Schedule page.
+Add optional `notes` beneath `time` to include exam instructions there.

 `meeting_days` is the standard registrar-style single-letter code — a contiguous string with no separators, one letter per meeting day: `M` `T` `W` `R` `F` `S` `U` (Thursday is `R` and Sunday is `U`, to avoid clashing with Tuesday and Saturday).
 So Mon/Wed/Fri is `MWF`, Tue/Thu is `TR`.